DavidBK/shampoo/Node/Call-Of-Duty.md

    - Run the script before submit any merge request.

 7. Log your app and server.

-   The log-level should be configurable from env var, and the default level should be `info`.
+   The log-level should be configurable, and the default level should be `info`.
+In the test environment, the default log level should be `silent`.

 ## Task 2 - Soldier